PurpleKingdomGames/roguelike-starterkit/README.md

 The starter kit also provides:

 1. An implementation of Bresenham's Line algorithm, used in the tutorial for line of sight across a grid.
-2. A very simplistic path finding algorithm.
+2. A very, very simplistic path finding algorithm (just enough for the roguelike-tutorials).